mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

                        Emfac2014HdDslCsvLoader
     time_units: daily seasonally

-In the case of the default config files, there are two types of EMFAC2014 input files being read: HDV-diesel emissions are read seasonally, and all non-HDV-diesel emissions are read daily.
+In the case of the default config files, there are two types of EMFAC2014 input files being read: HDV-diesel emissions are read seasonally, but all non-HDV-diesel emissions are read daily.
 This means there are two different classes used to read the two different file types (listed under `emissions_loaders`) and two different input directories (list under `emissions_directories`).
 There is also a spare variable, `time_units`, used to explicitly identify the time-resolution of each EMFAC input file.

 #### On-Road HDV-Diesel Emissions Files